 The 10 Helpful Methods to Relieve Cat Constipation

 1. Increase Hydration

 Constipation is usually caused by dehydration.
 Therefore, an easy and straightforward way to reduce constipation is to rehydrate your feline.
-Firstly, you should ensure that freshwater is available at all times.
+You should ensure that fresh water is available at all times.
 You may need to get a giant water bowl if your cat keeps running out before you can refill it.

 The type of water bowl you use may also matter.
 For example, you may want to go with a wide bowl, as some cats don’t like their whiskers to touch the side of the bowl when they drink.
 Certain materials can make the water taste weird.
 The best materials are usually metal or ceramic.
 Some cats love running water.
 Luckily, there are cat water fountains available that work as drinking bowls.